 An advance mental health-care directive can be a power of attorney for only mental health care, an instruction for only mental health care, or a single record that includes both.
 An individual need not have a particular diagnosis to create an advance mental health-care directive.
 For example, an individual might wish to create one to govern in the event of an acute mental health crisis, but they might also create one to govern mental health care in the event of dementia or another cognitive disability.
-The list in subsection (b) of issues that can be addressed in an advance mental health-care is not exhaustive.
+The list in subsection (b) of issues that can be addressed in an advance mental health-care instruction is not exhaustive.
 Thus, an individual could have an advance mental health-care directive and no general advance directive, could have a general advance directive and no advance mental health-care directive, or could have both.

 An individual may choose to use an instruction only for mental health care to express a broad range of preferences.
-In many cases, these preferences may be based on prior experience and be a way to communicate to future health-care professionals what medication or treatments have had a positive or negative impact in the past.
-For example, an individual may wish to avoid a treatment method that had side effects that were personally intolerable, or an intervention that proved effective in the past.
+In many cases, these preferences may be based on prior experience and be a way to communicate to future health-care professionals what medication or treatments have had a positive or negative effect in the past.
+For example, an individual may wish to avoid a treatment method that had side effects that were personally intolerable or may desire an intervention that proved effective in the past.

 Since a person may designate an agent to make health-care instructions or provide an instruction related to mental health care in a general power of attorney, this Section is unnecessary to empower either.
-What it does is (1) clarify that an individual may make an appointment or instruction exclusively for mental health care; (2) prevent a general advance directive from mistakenly revoking the specific one, and vice versa; and (3) allow-but in no way require-an individual to essentially waive their right to be treated as having capacity pending confirmation of that finding of incapacity by a court or second health-care professional (a "Ulysses clause").
+What it does is (1) clarify that an individual may make an appointment or instruction exclusively for mental health care; (2) prevent a general advance directive from mistakenly revoking the specific one, and vice versa; and (3) allow, but in no way require, a state to offer an individual the opportunity to waive the right to revoke all or part of an advance directive in certain situations (i.e., to include a "Ulysses clause").